CMCGowan1/NBM_Regression_Project_2/MVP_LR_Project_2.md

   - runtime_(mins) : 15500.42
   - budget : 0.07

-The R^2 score for the model is extreamly high suggesting colinearity.
-Additional feature engineering will be done on genre, brand and franchise through the use of dummies.
-Earliest releasea date may also factor into the model to assess the effects of seasonality on the model.
+The R^2 score for the models numerical values is extreamly high suggesting colinearity.

+The next step will be to split the data into train, validation and test segments.
+Feature engineering will then be done on genre, brand and franchise through the use of dummies.
+Features with multicolinearity or colinearity will be dropped.
+Earliest release date may also factor into the model to assess the effects of seasonality on the model depending on time.

-This initial analysis suggests that budget may have a significant positive impact on a film's revenue.
-However, the magnitude of the model's residuals makes it clear that budget is not the only important factor in determining the success of a film.
+Once the feature engineering is completed, the model will be trained tested a